 If you’re getting nervous during interviews, but want to show that you’re confident, either keep your hands together or take a pen and paper to the interview and try to write things down.

 Moving your hands and arms around when you speak is acceptable if this is the way that you behave normally.
-That said, make sure that your movements do not become too distracting and take the focus away from what comes out of your mouth.
+That all said, watch out that your movements do not become to distracting and take the focus away from what comes out of your mouth.

 Have you ever been to a presentation where the presenter is waving their hands all over the place?
-I know I have.
-I also know that I spent half the presentation wondering what the presenter was trying express with their hands in the air and not really listening to what they were saying.
+I know I have, I also know that I spent half the presentation, wondering what the presenter was trying to draw with their hands in the air and not really listening to what they were saying.

 How you move and position your head can also send a message to an interviewer.
 Typically nodding whilst the interviewer is speaking means that you’re agreeing with what they’re saying, whilst tilting your head to one side will make you come across as friendly and open.

 My advice is to keep your head firmly upright to show that you’re self-assured, confident and authoritative.

 Once you’ve shaken hands with interviewer and sat down, you need to make sure that you sit upright, but relaxed position in your chair to give a positive impression that you’re comfortable and feeling confident.

 If you slouch in your chair, this will show that you really don’t care, whilst a hunched back and a staring at the table means that you’re nervous and have no confidence.
 Lying back into your chair means that you’re too relaxed and casual and could come across arrogant.It’s my advice that you sit upright, but relaxed and lean slightly forwards, about 10-15 degrees towards your interviewer.
 This will give the impression that you’re both interested in taking the interview seriously.